niklas/ember-rails-flash/README.md

 ### This is not the way to write Ember.js related plugins

 I really don't know a better way.
 If you have one, please send me a pull request :)

+### You are using Ember.js wrong!

+Still learning, please educate me - SRSLY.

 ## Contributing